-- 8. If you return more than one proxy appointment, the appointment received last by the Registrar before the latest time for the receipt of proxies will take precedence.
+- 9. If you return more than one proxy appointment, the appointment received last by the Registrar before the latest time for the receipt of proxies will take precedence.
 You are advised to read the terms and conditions of use carefully.
-Electronic communication facilities are open to all shareholders and those who use them will not be disadvantaged. - 9.
-The return of a completed proxy, will not prevent a shareholder from attending the Meeting and voting in person if he/she wishes to do so. - 10.
-CREST members who wish to appoint a proxy or proxies through the CREST electronic proxy appointment service may do so for the Meeting (and any adjournment of the Meeting) by using the procedures described in the CREST Manual (available from www.euroclear.com/site/public/EUI).
-CREST Personal Members or other CREST sponsored members, and those CREST members who have appointed a service provider(s), should refer to their CREST sponsor or voting service provider(s), who will be able to take the appropriate action on their behalf.
+Electronic communication facilities are open to all shareholders and those who use them will not be disadvantaged. - 10.
+The return of a completed proxy, will not prevent a shareholder from attending the Meeting and voting in person if he/she wishes to do so.